Income Inequality Is Partially Caused By Women Joining the Work Force

 In a very real sense, equality in education and employment leads to income inequality among households.
 I don’t know anyone who thinks treating women equally was a bad thing, so this is a side effect that isn’t going away as the underlying cause isn’t going to be, nor should it be, reversed.
 The cold fact is that the more options people are given to live their lives, the wider the spread between the optimal and sub-optimal choices is going to grow.

-What we are seeing in economics is simply reflecting what biologists and sociologists have known for a long time – mating patterns in lifelong relationships often revolve around shared interests and similar backgrounds.
+What we are seeing in economics is simply reflecting what biologists and sociologists have known for a long time, which is that mating patterns in lifelong relationships often revolve around shared interests and similar backgrounds.
 That this basic reality now presents a perceived social problem in asset concentration levels is one of the things that keeps life interesting.

 (On a sidenote, this is one of the reasons that there is a strong, vocal minority that is constantly talking about the benefits of education and the importance of making it affordable and attainable to everyone capable of doing the work.
-Once someone picks up the habits it instills, they are unlikely to part with them willingly as they lead to much greater life outcomes.)
+Once someone picks up the habits it instills, they are unlikely to part with them willingly, enjoying the resulting better life outcomes.)

-If you want to be rich, become educated (paying a rational price for your college degree relative to its earnings potential and avoiding a lot of student loan debt), and marry someone at least as high up on the educational attainment chart as you are, who has a compatible temperament.
+If you want to be rich, become educated (paying a rational price for your college degree relative to its earnings potential and avoiding a lot of student loan debt), and marry someone at least as high up on the educational attainment chart as you are.
+Make sure they have a compatible temperament, too.
 Otherwise, I’ve already told you my thoughts on the best age to get married.